Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 - Available to Download.
 OR,
 - Unavailable to Download.

-Joel: Think fast, you only have 5 seconds to pick between `exist` or `not found`.
+~~Joel: Think fast, you only have 5 seconds to pick between `exist` or `not found`.
+Not including reuploads, not including require join chat, and of course, you can't use `Life Saver` here.
+Begin, Great luck!~~

+Joel: Think fast, you only have 5 seconds, if it is `exist`, press `LEFT`!, if it is `not found`, press `RIGHT`!
 Not including reuploads, not including require join chat, and of course, you can't use `Life Saver` here.
 Begin, Great luck!

 (Sorta = Dis; Kinda = Dat)